-Recently this came up with a client, so I wanted to share it with you too.
-Our conversation was about a child who crossed other people’s physical boundaries: spanking, picking up smaller children when they didn’t want to be picked up, and the like.
+Recently this came up with a client, so I wanted to share it with you, too.
+Our conversation was about a child who crossed other people’s physical boundaries: spanking, picking up smaller children when they didn’t want to be picked up, pulling on people, and the like.

 Clear and kind explanations weren’t helping.
 Stern talk wasn’t helping.
 So, this parent asked, what would?

 It’s a paradigm in education that you don’t focus on the negative behavior – instead, you ask for what you’d like to see.